getgort/getgort.github.io/README.md

 During our initial design process, we found that many of Cog’s features, however innovative, went largely unused, and the codebase had become difficult to extend and maintain.
 Additionally, its implementation language -- Elixir -- had relatively few proficient developers.
 The solution, which was discussed for many months on the Cog Slack workspace, was to rewrite Cog from scratch in such as Go, removing some of less-used functionality and reducing complexity in the process.

 This gave us the opportunity to consider and possibly redefine what Cog was meant to be.
 To choose the features that make sense, and to discard those that don't.
-In this way, Gort can be described more as a “spiritual successor” to Cog than a faithful re-implementation.
+In this way, Gort can be described more as a "spiritual successor" to Cog than a faithful re-implementation.

 ## User Documentation